su-karanps/gcp_instances/README.md

 # Using GCP for MATLAB

+Python is better ;), but here's a guide to installing MATLAB on a GCP instance if your application necessitates it.
 First, download the installer for your operating system and sign in.
 Select "Advanced Options" on the top-right and select "I want to download without installing."

 Then, copy the installation to the instance: